zuri-training/Team-Badgerw2/README.md

 # 📝 Documentation <a name="documentation"></a>

-A more detailed documentation on the updates and details of this project can be found here - "documentationLinkWhenReady"
+A more detailed documentation about the project can be found here - ["documentationLinkWhenReady"](https://docs.google.com/document/d/1sYlcZdyLXzLgWLW6g8EpZ0ggrH8G9UhCtojt8u3yM0U/edit)

 <p align="right">(<a href="#readme-top">back to top</a>)</p>